Keep Up With McLean!

 Receive the latest news in your inbox each month.

-April marked the fifth anniversary of the launch of McLean’s Division of Psychotic Disorders.
+April marked the fifth anniversary of the launch of McLean’s Center of Excellence in Psychotic Disorders.
 We checked in with Division Chief Dost Öngür, MD, PhD, to learn more about the latest developments, greatest challenges, and most exciting endeavors of the division.

 Horizons: What programs does McLean offer for patients with psychotic disorders?

 Dr. Öngür: The division serves more than 1,500 individuals each year through our inpatient, residential, day treatment, and outpatient programs.
 We offer specialized tracks for college students, older adults, and patients who are experiencing their first episode of psychosis.
 No matter how acute their symptoms are, there is a treatment model for each patient with a psychotic disorder who comes to McLean.

 Horizons: What are some of the common misconceptions about psychotic disorders?

 Dr. Öngür: Until recently, the ingrained thinking was that every patient with a psychotic disorder would be impaired for life.
 McLean has been at the forefront of shifting this notion within the field.
 There is ample research on brain abnormalities in patients with psychotic disorders which demonstrates that these conditions can be treated or, in some instances, reversed.
 This is consistent with the clinical reality of recovery in some patients and should serve as a message of hope to families.

 While we acknowledge that psychotic illnesses can be serious and chronic, most patients can make progress and lead fulfilling lives.
 Our goal in every patient’s case is recovery and prevention of long-term disability.
 We approach each patient with optimism and encourage families to never give up hope.

 Horizons: What is the greatest challenge facing clinicians and researchers in the field?